apache/mxnet/docs/api/python/rnn.md

 # 'lstm_t0_out_output' has shape (batch_size, hidden_dim), and 'lstm_t0_state_output' has shape (batch_size, hidden_dim).
 ```

-Most of the time, we need to process not just one step, but rather a sequence of
+Most of the time our goal is to process a sequence of many steps.
-many steps.
 For this, we need to unroll the LSTM according to the sequence length.
 ```python
 # Embed a sequence. 'seq_data' has the shape of (sequence_length, batch_size).
 seq_input = mx.symbol.Variable('seq_data')